“And so I am become a knight of the Kingdom of Dreams and Shadows!”

 The idea of having federal prosecutors throw you a surprise party in court has absolutely no relationship to the concept of justice.
 Mr. Breuer doesn’t seem to get that point or several others.

 He also played down criticism that prosecutor misconduct is widespread, saying there’s no evidence of that.
-Read the rest of this entry »
+Continue reading Justice Department plan – ensure prosecutors play by rules with evidence

 With the Washington Post reporting Rove Had Heavier Hand in Prosecutor Firings Than Previously Known, today’s SLABBED Daily looks at the firing of federal prosecutors from the perspective of all politics is local.